The Providence Journal

-The Journal bills itself as "America's oldest daily newspaper in continuous publication", a distinction that comes from the fact that The Hartford Courant, started in 1764, did not become a daily until 1837 and the New York Post, which began daily publication in 1801, had to suspend publication during strikes in 1958 and 1978.
+The Journal bills itself as "America's oldest daily newspaper in continuous publication", as the Hartford Courant, started in 1764, did not become a daily until 1837, and the New York Post, which began daily publication in 1801, suspended publication during strikes in 1958 and 1978.

 History

 Early years

 The beginnings of the Providence Journal Company were on January 3, 1820, when publisher "Honest" John Miller started the Manufacturers' & Farmers' Journal, Providence & Pawtucket Advertiser in Providence, published twice per week.
 The paper's office was in the old Coffee House, at the corner of Market Square and Canal street.
 The paper moved many times over the next few decades as it grew.

 By 1829, demand for more timely news caused Miller to combine his existing publications into the Providence Daily Journal, published six days per week.
 The first edition of the Providence Daily Journal appeared July 1, 1829.